PRINT MONTH 2023

 The Circulating Lifeblood of Ideas; Leo Steinberg’s Library of Prints

-Holly Borham, Associate Curator of Prints, Drawings, and European Art at the Blanton Museum of Art, explores aspects of Steinberg’s print collection and how it informed the scholarship of one of the twentieth century’s most influential art historians.
+Join Holly Borham, Associate Curator of Prints, Drawings, and European Art at the Blanton Museum of Art, for an exploration of Leo Steinberg’s print collection and how it informed the scholarship of one of the twentieth century’s most influential art historians.